Kesh-web/Digitalocean-vm-tutorial/README.md

 4. **-C** attaches a comment to the key(in our case putting an email to remember.)

 #### Copying SSH Keys to clipboard
 To copy the SSH Public Key to your clipboard, go to your terminal and **type**.
+>[!NOTE]
-Note that this is how I do it on my system (Arch Linux), but you should check how to copy a file to a clipboard on your system.
+>that this is how I do it on my system (Arch Linux), but you should check how to copy a file to a clipboard on your system.

 ```
 wl-copy < ~/.ssh/do-key.pub